caffeine-suite/caffeine-script/README.md

 # Core Improvements

+The most significant improvements over CoffeeScript.

 ### Block method invocation

-If I could have one thing right now, I want this (and maybe `with`): The ability to invoke a method by following it with a list of arguments on separate lines:
+Invoke a method by following it with a list of arguments on separate lines:

 ```coffeescript
 # CoffeeScript